 Areola

-An areola in a diatom valve is a regularly repeated pore that is not an elongated chamber (by contrast, an alveolus is an elongated chamber).
+An areola is a small opening (pore) that is regularly repeated in a diatom valve to comprise a stria.
 From Latin for small open space.
 Plural is areolae.

-(b) Chambered areola, which is a regularly repeated opening in a valve wall that has two separated layers of silica (Ross et al 1979 p.
-527 and Round et al 1990 p.
+(b) Chambered areolae occur in valve walls composed of two separated layers of silica (Ross et al. 1979 p.
+527 and Round et al. 1990 p.
 30).
-For the three types of chambered areolae, see loculus, pseudoloculus, and false pseudoloculus.
+The types of chambered areolae included here are alveolus, loculus, pseudoloculus, and false pseudoloculus.
+See each type for more detail.

 Alternative Terms